matter-labs/zksync-docs/content/10.quick-start/_upgrading/_transparent/_hardhat_transparent_contract_upgradability.md

 ## Step 5: Upgrading the `CrowdfundingCampaign` Contract

-With our initial setup deployed, we're ready to upgrade our `CrowdfundingCampaign.sol` contract by incorporating a deadline for contributions.
+With our initial setup deployed, we're ready to update our `CrowdfundingCampaign.sol` contract by incorporating a deadline for contributions.
 This addition not only brings a new layer of functionality but also introduces the concept of time-based conditions through a `modifier`.